Random Geomancy Divination

 House Figure Judgment R E T F D Strength

-Tenth Tristitia Evil except for fortifications.
-X Strongest
+Tenth Amissio Evil except for favour with women.

 There is one figure in its triplicity, signifying a strong effect on the divination.
-The seventh house, which relates to love, marriage and spouse, as well as partnerships, associations, public enemies and lawsuits, contains Laetitia, which in this place signifies "Indifferent."
+The fifth house, which relates to children, pleasure, feasts and speculation, contains Puer, which in this place signifies "Medium good."

-The judge, showing the overall outcome of the judgment, is Acquisitio, which signifies "Generally good for profit and gain."
+The judge, showing the overall outcome of the judgment, is Fortuna Major, which signifies "Good for gain in all things where a person has hopes to win."

-Finally, the part of fortune, a symbol of ready money and of the greatest importance in all questions of money, falls in the second house, containing Rubeus, here signifying "Evil in all demands."
+Finally, the part of fortune, a symbol of ready money and of the greatest importance in all questions of money, falls in the second house, containing Tristitia, here signifying "Medium, but good to fortify."

 We could also give particular prominence to the figure in the house relating to the querant's question, and also use the figure in this house to obtain the reconciler as additional information.